 Confessions of a Quasi-Pelagian Sometimes I look back to my homeschooling years with serious longing.
 I only homeschooled for grades 11 and 12, but I don’t think I’ve ever had it more “together” in my life.

 One of the things that had attracted me to homeschooling in the first place was the promise of sovereignty over my time.
 When people remarked that homeschooling would require so much discipline and motivation, I looked at them, not understanding the issue.
-(Admittedly, I was the kind of kid who cleaned calendar-dates-1_1my room for fun.)
+(Admittedly, I was the kind of kid who cleaned my room for fun.)
 When it came to getting things done – I’ll be shamelessly colloquial here – I killed it.
 I devised an airtight schedule that allowed me to glide through my musical pursuits, score high on my AP and SAT exams, and keep up a social life.

 On top of all of that I managed to graduate early.
 Bizarre, I know.